 - First, type your Email address and click the Next button.

 - And then enter your Password and click Next again.

 - You will be shown a screen that introduces you to Google Analytics.
-Click the Sign up button at the right of this screen.
+Click the Start measuring button near the top of this screen.

 You have now used your Gmail/Google Account to sign up as a user of Google Analytics.

 Creating a tracking ‘account’